-There is a growing literature studying competitive behavior in the lab, but little is still known about how competitive behavior in the lab is associated with field choices, and even less is known about how it is associated with field outcomes.1 Buser et al. (2014) and Zhang (2012) study secondary school students and demonstrate that competitive choices in the lab are associated with entry into competitive study profiles and exams.
-These studies do not consider field outcomes, even though it is clearly important to understand whether the students made the right educational choices.
-Clearly, choosing to compete is not necessarily a winning strategy, and therefore, ultimately, we would also like to know whether competitive behavior in the lab maps into successful outcomes in the field.
+There is a growing literature studying competitive behavior in the lab, but little is still known about how competitive behavior in the lab is associated with field choices, and even less is known about how it is associated with field outcomes.
+Buser et al. (2014) and Zhang (2012) study secondary school students and demonstrate that competitive choices in the lab are associated with entry into competitive study profiles and exams.
+These studies do not consider field outcomes, even though it is clearly important to understand whether the students make the right educational choices.
+Choosing to compete is not necessarily a winning strategy, and therefore, ultimately, we would also like to know whether competitive behavior in the lab maps into successful outcomes in the field.

-Our study contributes to fill these gaps in the literature by studying the association between competitiveness in the lab and field variables in a setting of entrepreneurship, using a group of small-scale business owners in Tanzania as subject pool.2 This sample is attractive for studying the association between the lab and the field for two reasons.
-First, business profit is arguably a relevant measure of a successful field outcome.
-Second, small-scale entrepreneurs are typically decision makers in their businesses, implying that entrepreneurial traits such as willingness to compete are likely to have direct implications for business choices and outcomes.
-We use investment and employment decisions as indicators of competitive field choices, as these may be used to give a firm a competitive advantage relative to other firms (by increasing capacity and lowering marginal costs), and business profits and sales as the key measures of entrepreneurial success.
-These field variables were collected from the entrepreneurs over a period of two years.
+The present paper contributes to this literature by studying the association between competitiveness in the lab and entrepreneurial choices and outcomes in the field, using a group of small-scale business owners in Tanzania as subject pool.
+The entrepreneurs took part in a lab experiment, where we in addition to competitiveness also measured other non-cognitive skills, such as risk- and time preferences and confidence, and cognitive skills.
+They were subsequently visited at their business over a two-year period to measure field choices and outcomes.
+Small-scale entrepreneurship is an attractive setting for studying the association between the lab and the field for two reasons.
+First, it offers a rather uncontroversial measure of success in the field, namely profit (or sales).
+Second, it provides a context where it is reasonable to assume that business practices observed in the field reflect the choices of the owner; we use investment and employment decisions as indicators of competitive field choices, as these may be used to give a firm a competitive advantage relative to other firms (by increasing capacity and lowering marginal costs).